-PCS has reviewed all the repurchase devices set out in the Prospectus/Mortgage Sale Agreement and these are acceptable within the context of the EBA final guidelines.
+PCS has reviewed all the repurchase devices set out in the Prospectus/Mortgage Sale Agreement including in respect of Non-Permitted Mortgage Loan Amendments, and these are acceptable within the context of the EBA final guidelines.

 PCS also notes that there is an explicit affirmative statement in the Prospectus to the effect that the Transaction does not allow for "active portfolio management".